haslaboratory/Hitchhike-AE/README.md

 ## 5. Evaluation: LeanStore (Figure 14)
 > ⚠️ **Warning**: Only one SSD is required for the Leanstore test.
 We recommend using a PCIe 5.0 SSD.
 Compile and run the LeanStore benchmark (YCSB).
+If compilation errors occur, the issue may lie with the g++ compiler version.
+You can switch to G++ 11.

 ```bash
 cd Hitchhike-AE/scripts